Blue Cross Blue Shield for Therapy

 - Substance use disorder

-Note that therapists are required to assign you a diagnosis for the above conditions, as well as share the diagnosis with your health insurance, if you are using benefits to pay for therapy.
+Note that therapists are required to assign you a diagnosis for the above conditions, as well as share the diagnosis with your health insurer, if you are using insurance benefits to pay for therapy.

 If you don’t want your insurance company (or family members, if you have a shared plan) to have access to this information about your mental health, consider out-of-network options instead.